 - additionally, have a picnic among the orange street in the Orange garden, located on the Aventine Hill.
 The gardens offer vistas with St. Peter’s Basilica, the Victor Emmanuel Monument and also the other historic landmarks

 - visit museums that are free the first Sunday of the month

 - go on a Rome free walking tour of the historic centre (a twice daily)

-- stroll the narrow cobblestoned streets of Trastevere (one of the most beautiful neighbourhoods in Rome) and have a lunch in one of the traditional trattorias
+- stroll the narrow cobblestoned streets of Trastevere (one of the most beautiful neighbourhoods in Rome).
+Alternatively, have lunch in one of the traditional trattorias.

 WHAT TO DO IN ROME AT NIGHT